Skip to main content

 • for requests from the load balancer to servers — specify the connection timeout, inactivity timeout, and TCP packet wait timeout.

 5. Optional: to add another rule, click Add rule and repeat steps 1-5.
-There is no limit to the number of rules.
+There is no limit on the number of rules.

 6. Check the final cost of the load balancer.